When Will We Return to In-Person Worship

-While Governor Northam’s protocol in Forward Virginia will soon allow for religious communities to resume worship (with appropriate restrictions) – just because we can meet again does not mean we should!
+While Governor Northam’s protocol in Forward Virginia allows for religious communities to resume worship (with appropriate restrictions) – just because we can meet again does not mean we should!
 When we do resume “normal” activities, we will be guided by Wesley three rules: do no harm, do good, stay in love with God.

 What are our metrics for returning?

 When we return, we’ll insure, inasmuch as possible, that everyone is safe, and the church is a safe place.
 When we return, the quality of our in-person worship experience should be as good as it was in early March and as good as it is at home now (you are singing along at home, right?).
 Music is an essential element in our worship, and a safe way to sing together and/or be blessed with singing is one of the determinants of our reentry.
 We also have a wide range of needs and health contexts among our people – folks who have compromising health histories and conditions, age, and tolerances.